Skip to content

 The California Privacy Rights Act (CPRA), which amends and expands the CCPA, takes a stronger stance against dark patterns.
 It explicitly states that any interface designed to “subvert or impair” consumer choices regarding privacy rights is unlawful.
 This includes deceptive UI elements that discourage users from opting out of data collection, or those that make it unnecessarily difficult to delete personal information.

-The California Privacy Protection Agency (CPPA) enforces these regulations and can issue hefty fines and penalties for noncompliance.
+The California Privacy Protection Agency (CPPA) enforces these regulations and can issue hefty fines and penalties for non-compliance.

-The Children’s Online Privacy Protection Act
+The Children’s Online Privacy Protection Act (COPPA)

 Designed to protect children under 13, the Children’s Online Privacy Protection Act (COPPA) prohibits companies from collecting personal information from minors without verifiable parental consent.